The 2014-2015 FAFSA is now available. File as soon as possible!

-Students should prepare to file their FAFSA AS SOON AS POSSIBLE after January 1 to be considered for limited state funding.
+Students should file their 2014-2015 FAFSA AS SOON AS POSSIBLE to be considered for limited state funding.
 You will need your 2013 federal tax return as well as your parents’ federal tax return.
 It is acceptable to submit the application using your best estimate of 2013 income information.
 This could mean prior year taxes or December paycheck stubs to approximate the income information questions on the 2014-2015 FAFSA.
 Once your taxes have been filed, you can correct any income or tax information that is different from what was initially estimated on the submitted FAFSA.

 Seven Easy Steps to the FAFSA